20 Shows That Deserved Another Season

 Every year, more shows are cancelled than renewed.
 Streaming platforms tighten budgets, corporate mergers reshape priorities, and beloved series get the axe at an alarming rate.

-Here are twenty shows cancelled in 2024 that deserved another season.
+Here are twenty shows that deserved another season.

 3. The Brothers Sun (Netflix, 1 season) — Michelle Yeoh led this action-comedy-drama about a Taiwanese triad family.
-Golden Globe nomination.
-Cancelled immediately.
+The series earned a Golden Globe nomination for Yeoh and strong critical reviews.
+According to Deadline, Netflix cancelled the show despite its award-season buzz and dedicated viewership, making it one of the most painful cancellations of 2024.

 4. Dead Boy Detectives (Netflix, 1 season) — A spin-off of The Sandman universe.
 Charming, spooky, and well-reviewed.
 Cancelled within weeks.